Technigo/project-auth/README.md

-# Project Auth
+# Project Auth 🧚🏽‍♀️
 We made a Log In / Sign in page that's made with backend and frontend in react!
+Made by Lili & Destiny 💃🏻

 ## The problem